mozilla/addon-sdk/packages/addon-kit/docs/windows.md

 Listeners are passed the `window` object that triggered the event.

-All the windows and lists of windows emit following event:
+All the windows and lists of windows emit following events:

 ### open ###
 Event emitted when a new window is open.